Home / Itinerary

 What makes this trip irreplaceable?

-1. The combination of our experienced western guides and local guides ensures your needs are well met.
+1. Our experienced local guides ensure your needs are well met.

 2. We run the trip in the best season.
-In wintertime, birds move to lower altitudes and tend to stay as flocks.
+In wintertime, birds move to lower altitudes and tend to stay in flocks.

 4. This trip covers the most popular and classic birding sites in Yunnan including the world-famous Gaoligong Mountains.